 Summer Visual Art Academy

-The 12th Visual Art Academy (June 6-17, 2016) is an intensive visual arts program for students from grades 6–12.
-Our faculty of professional Alaskan visual artists will teach classes in Animation, Cartooning, Ceramics, Computer Art, Costume and Fashion Design,á Digital Photography, Drawing and Design, Metalsmithing, Painting, Printmaking, Sculpture & 3D Design.
+The 13th Visual Art Academy will take place June 5 - 16, 2017 with an orientation on June 3rd.
+It is an intensive visual arts program for students from grades 6–12.
+Our faculty of professional Alaskan visual artists will teach classes in Animation, Cartooning, Ceramics, Computer Art, Costume and Fashion Design, Digital Photography, Drawing and Design, Metalsmithing, Painting, Printmaking, Sculpture & 3D Design.

 Classes begin at 8:30 am and are over at 4:30 pm.
 Students will have an opportunity to exhibit their work created during the academy in exhibits in the art department.
 Students will select their preferred areas of interest and will be assigned to classes prior to the beginning of the academy.

 An exciting course in experimental animation, stop-motion and 2D animation.

 Sequential drawing and character design for animation and visual storytelling.

 Students create wheel-thrown, hand-thrown and hand-built clay artworks and pottery.

 A course in digital pixel painting and computer design using Adobe Photoshop.